e-c-k-e-r/vall-e/README.md

 My pre-trained weights can be acquired from [here](https://huggingface.co/ecker/vall-e).

-A script to setup a proper environment and download the weights can be invoked with `./scripts/setup.sh`
+A script to setup a proper environment and download the weights can be invoked with `./scripts/setup.sh`.
+This will automatically create a `venv`, and download the weights and config file to the right place.

 ## Train